WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

 * `npm run check-engines` - checks installed version of `node` and `npm`.

+#### Advanced information

+It uses [check-node-version](https://www.npmjs.com/package/check-node-version) behind the scenes with the recommended configuration provided.
+You can specify your own ranges as described in [check-node-version docs](https://www.npmjs.com/package/check-node-version).
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `check-licenses`